 “I had heard things were better in the United States, that there was less discrimination,” she says.
 Mari had dreamed of living in the US for years.
 However, she had never had the opportunity to leave Puerto Rico.
 Hurricane Maria seemed like a crossroads of fates.
 When a childhood friend told her she could come live with her in Philadelphia, Mari jumped at the opportunity.
 She hoped to finally get her gender reassignment surgery and change her legal name in her newly adopted city.

-On the early morning of the 8th of October, Mari found herself in Philadelphia’s airport, about to take the first steps of her new life.
+On the early morning of October 8, Mari found herself in Philadelphia’s airport, about to take the first steps of her new life.
 When she called her friend, the phone rang and rang.
 No response.
 When Mari tried to message her friend on Facebook, she was blocked from even seeing her childhood friend’s account.
 Mari was bewildered and alarmed: She knew no one in this city, spoke no English, and did not understand why her friend, who had encouraged her move to Philly, bailed last minute.

 She called and texted the boyfriend of the friend she’d stayed with during the storm, who had family in Philadelphia.
 However, because Maria had pummeled through the energy grid, it took hours for her messages to get through.
 Mari finally reached him at 5 am, and he coordinated for his sister to pick her up at the airport.
 After being driven around the city, Mari was dropped off at an apartment the boyfriend’s relatives owned and left her there alone.